 There really has not been an event equivalent to compare it to.
 That is, until now.

-As that giant storm churned towards us 15 years ago everyone panicked and prepped as fast as they possibly could.
+As that mammoth storm churned towards us 15 years ago, everyone panicked and prepped as fast as they possibly could.
 Pandemonium and fear spread through New Orleans just like this virus has.
-The only difference is today, there isn't devastating winds or floods.
+The only difference is today, there isn’t devastating winds or floods.
 Instead, it was stocking up on whatever you could so you wouldn’t have to leave your home.

 I watched other countries very closely before this virus was found here in Louisiana.
 I saw the panic in the streets and the death that came behind it.
-I knew I needed to act then before the greedy would buy everything in sight.
+I knew I needed to act fast before the greedy bought everything in sight.

 I am a planner and I like to be in control.
 I think that is partly why I feel like I do at the moment.
-I literally planned our family’s next moves over a week before mandated ‘stay home’ orders were given.
-While people were calling me "Chicken Little", I made sure that we had everything we could possibly need.
-Well, except for one major life changing variable.
+I literally planned our family’s next moves over a week before the mandated ‘stay home’ orders were given.
+While people were calling me “Chicken Little”, I made sure that our family everything we could possibly need.
+Well, except for one MAJOR life changing variable.

 Our son was to be born within the next two weeks in the middle of this nightmare.
 My husband and I frantically tried to complete his nursery and buy the essential items from the hardware stores before our ‘lock down’ order was issued.

-Along with prior preparations of food and essential items for the family, I felt it was also important to get the necessary items for the new baby.
-I feared that with panic stricken people buying up everything in sight along with the essential baby care items, I just knew we would be under mandated closures when he was born so I bought the diapers and baby formula weeks ahead of time.
+Along with prior preparations of food and essential items for the family, I felt it was incredibly important to get the necessary items for the new baby.
+I feared that with panic stricken people would buy everything in sight along with the essential baby care items.
+I just knew we would be under mandated closures when he was born so I bought the diapers and baby formula weeks ahead of time.
 I really felt like I was in front of this thing.
 I planned.
 I was ready.
 And then my husband told me how bad the virus had actually gotten.

-Last night, Douglas got to stay with the birth mother at her hospital and officially go on "paternity leave" for over a month!
-For me, it was almost like he was rescued from being thrown into the front lines of a massacre.
-An unforeseen force directed us into a perfectly beautiful scenario just as hopelessness gripped our future while the walls were closing in all around us.
-Then came Shane.
+Last night, Douglas got to be at the hospital for the birth of our son and officially go on “paternity leave” for over a month!
+For me, it was like my husband was rescued from being thrown into the front lines of a viral massacre.
+An unforeseen force directed us into a perfectly beautiful and peaceful scenario just as hopelessness gripped our future and the walls seemed to be closing in all around us.

 Our baby boy was born last night at 11:36 pm weighing in at 7 lbs 6 oz.
 He is the most beautiful boy I have ever seen.
 Although I have yet to hold him.
 Smell him.
-See him.
-It is now 10:43pm the following day and Douglas should be home in about an hours time.
+Or See him.
+It is now 10:43pm the following night and Douglas should be home in about an hours time.
 I am ecstatic.
 In this very moment I feel so peaceful and happy.
-Yes, right now, the world outside terrifying.
-But our hearts are overjoyed, filled with euphoric gratitude and blessed beyond belief.
+Yes, right now, the world outside is terrifying.
+But inside our hearts are overjoyed, filled with euphoric gratitude to know that we are blessed beyond belief.